meker12/commerce-channels.en/help/channel-manager/add-products-to-connected-channel.md

 - At least one product attribute must match one of the [required Walmart Marketplace attributes](map-product-attributes-for-matching.md)–GTIN, ISBN, ISSN, UPC, EAN

-After you save selections, the Channel Manager imports the product data to Channel Manager.
+After you save selections, the Channel Manager imports the product data the channel.
 This process can take up to 30 minutes.

 ## Add products to sales channel